Preparing spin-squeezed states in Rydberg atom arrays via quantum optimal control: Results

 \subsection{Dynamics with an optimized pulse sequence}

-In Figure~\ref{fig:histo8}, we highlight three particular SSS: the one exhibiting the highest degree of squeezing (red square), a state with both high magnetization and large GHZ fidelity (green diamond), and the state with the highest magnetization among all the states produced (blue cross).
-The panels a) to d) of Figure ~\ref{fig:8dynamics_basic} illustrate the time evolutions leading to the the first and third of these final states (highest squeezing and largest magnetization).
-The panel a) of Figure \ref{fig:8dynamics_basic} shows the time evolution of the magnetization, obtained by determining at each time step which direction $\vec n(t)$ maximizes $|\langle J_{\vec n}\rangle|$.
-The panel~b) displays the time evolution of the minimal variance.
-It is obtained by determining at each time step which direction $\vec m(t)$ orthogonal to $\vec n(t)$ minimizes $(\Delta J_{\vec{m}})^2$.
+In Fig.~\ref{fig:histo8}, we highlight three particular SSS: the one exhibiting the highest degree of squeezing (red square), a state with both high magnetization and large GHZ fidelity (green diamond), and the state with the highest magnetization among all the states produced (blue cross).
+The panels (a)-(d) of Fig.~\ref{fig:8dynamics_basic} illustrate the time evolutions leading to the first and third of these final states (highest squeezing and largest magnetization).
+Fig.~\ref{fig:8dynamics_basic}(a) shows the time evolution of the magnetization, obtained by determining at each time step which direction $\vec n(t)$ maximizes $|\langle \hat{J}_{\vec n}\rangle|$.
+Panel (b) displays the time evolution of the minimal variance.
+It is obtained by determining at each time step which direction $\vec m(t)$ orthogonal to $\vec n(t)$ minimizes $(\Delta \hat{J}_{\vec{m}})^2$.
 The red (resp. blue) curves correspond to the dynamics leading to the final state marked in red (resp. blue) in Fig.~\ref{fig:histo8}.
 Note that due to the choice of the cost function Eq.~\eqref{eq:C}, the mean magnetization in the final state is along the $z$ axis and the variance is minimal in the $y$ direction.
-During a large part of the time evolution, the variance --which is directly related to the correlation between the spins\footnote{The variance of the total magnetization is simply a combination of the connected two-point correlations $(\Delta J_{\vec{m}})^2=\sum_{ij} \langle \sigma_i^{\vec{m}} \sigma_j^{\vec{m}}\rangle^c$ with $\langle \sigma_i^{\vec{m}} \sigma_j^{\vec{m}}\rangle^c=\langle \sigma_i^{\vec{m}} \sigma_j^{\vec{m}}\rangle-\langle \sigma_i^{\vec{m}}\rangle\langle \sigma_j^{\vec{m}}\rangle$.}-- fluctuates in some highly nontrivial manner.
+During a large part of the time evolution, the variance --which is directly related to the correlation between the spins-- fluctuates in some highly nontrivial manner.
 It is interesting to notice that the variance drops at the end of the protocol.
 This drop is largely responsible for the low final value of $\xi_W^2$.
 Such a drop is observed in many cases and it is very pronounced in the case of the pulse leading to the most squeezed state (red curve).
-The time dependence of the magnetization, displayed in panel b) of Fig.~\ref{fig:histo8}, is no less complex, with some non monotonous behavior.
-The associated pulse sequences are displayed in panels e) and f).
+The time dependence of the magnetization, displayed in Fig.~\ref{fig:histo8}(b), is no less complex, with some non monotonous behavior.
+The associated pulse sequences are displayed in panels (e) and (f).
 Although some parameters favoring some smooth time dependence of the control fields are present in the cost function (see Appendix~\ref{app:opt}), the optimization process leads to pulses which are rather complex, without any obvious simple pattern.
-It is possible to enforce smoother pulses by increasing the parameters $a_1$ and $a_2$ in the cost function (Eq.~\ref{eq:G} in Appendix) but we observed that this rapidly deteriorates the value of $\xi_W^2$ in the final state.
-This indicates that the optimized pulse sequences exploit in a subtle way the interplay between the interaction part of the Hamiltonian and the external control fields along the $z$ and $x$ axis, and that some degree of complexity in the time dependence of the control pulses is important to approach highly squeezed states.
+It is possible to enforce smoother pulses by increasing the parameters $a_1$ and $a_2$ in the cost function [Eq.~\ref{eq:G} in the Appendix] but we observed that this rapidly deteriorates the value of $\xi_W^2$ in the final state.
+This indicates that the optimized pulse sequences exploit in a subtle way the interplay between the interaction part of the Hamiltonian and the external control fields along the $z$ and $x$ axis, and some degree of complexity in the time dependence of the control pulses is important to approach highly squeezed states.